1995 Chicago mayoral election: Candidates

+Campaign

 Daley easily defeated two challengers in the primary.

-Daley's primary challenge came from Metropolitan Water Reclamation District of Greater Chicago Commissioner Joseph E. Gardner.
+Daley's main challenge came from Metropolitan Water Reclamation District of Greater Chicago commissioner Joseph E. Gardner.
 Gardner had been a high-ranking member of Harold Washington's mayoral administration and an executive at PUSH.

-By 1995 Sheila A. Jones had become a perennial competitor in the Democratic mayoral primary.
+By 1995, Sheila A. Jones had become a perennial competitor in the Democratic mayoral primary.

 As was the case in all of his reelection campaigns, Daley did not attend any debates.

 Daley vastly out-raised his opponents in campaign funds.